collective/collective.upload/README.rst

 - **Preview images**: A preview of image files can be displayed before uploading with browsers supporting the required JS APIs
 - **No browser plugins required**: The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins
 - **Graceful fallback for legacy browsers**: Uploads files via XMLHttpRequests if supported and uses iframes as fallback for legacy browsers
-- **Cross-site file uploads**: Supports uploading files to a different domain with cross-site XMLHttpRequests or iframe redirects
+- **Drag and drop uploads from another web page**: Supports uploading files dragged from one page into another (tested with Firefox and Chrome)

 Desktop browsers support
 ^^^^^^^^^^^^^^^^^^^^^^^^

+- Google Chrome
 - Apple Safari 4.0+
-- Google Chrome 7.0+
+- Mozilla Firefox 3.0+
+- Opera 11.0+
 - Microsoft Internet Explorer 6.0+
-- Mozilla Firefox 3.0+
-- Opera 10.0+

-For a detailed overview of the features supported by each browser version, please have a look at the `Extended browser support information`_.
+Mobile browsers are also supported.
+Check `Browser support <https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support>`_ for details on features supported by each browser.

 Future features
 ^^^^^^^^^^^^^^^